 Why Trade ETFs?

-ETFs are less risky than individual stocks because they represent baskets of individual stocks, so there is some diversification built in.
+ETFs are less risky than individual stocks because they represent baskets of different stocks, so there is some diversification built in.
 ETFs are easier to trade than traditional mutual funds, and you can automate some aspects of your trading.
 Airline ETFs give global investors exposure to the airline industry that could take off again in the post-pandemic world.

 Frequently Asked Questions